project-poodle/poodle/design.md

 Cluster level configs are published to all the nodes in the cluster, and are replicated to all the nodes.

-### Segment Consensus - Raft ###
+### Raft Consensus ###

-Each data segment (raft.size) of the Poodle cluster on the hash ring forms a Raft consensus protocol, and keeps a segment of data in a distributed key/value store.
+Each consecutive segment of nodes (raft.size) on the hash ring in a Poodle cluster forms a Raft consensus protocol.
+Records are sharded, where each Shard of data is stored in the corresponding Raft consensus data store.

-The membership of each raft consensus protocol is dynamically determined by the location of the node on the cluster.
+The membership of each Raft consensus protocol is dynamically determined by the location of the node on the hash ring.
 E.g.

-- if raft.size == 5, then for a specific node, itself, and 4 neighbor
+- if raft.size == 5, then for a specific node, itself, and 4 neighboring
-  active nodes on the ring with location less than the current node are part of the same raft consensus
+  active nodes on the hash ring with location less than the current node are part of the same raft consensus

-The key value store is distributed to the ring and specific segmented by:
+Records are distributed to the specific Shard on the hash ring by:

-    SHA256( CONCAT(consensus_id, 0x00, domain, ':', table, 0x00, key) )
+    SHA256( CONCAT(consensus_id, domain, table, key) )

 # Proof of Stake #

-Poodle cluster wide consensus is established with Proof of Stake.
-2/3 of the cluster members must sign a message for cluster wide consensus.
+Poodle distributed ledger consensus is established with Proof of Stake.
+2/3 of the cluster members must sign a message for distributed ledger consensus.

 # Raft #

 ### Raft Quorum ###

-As Poodle cluster dynamically adds or removes nodes, the raft protocol for data segments will need dynamically add and remove membership.
+As Poodle cluster dynamically adds or removes nodes, the raft protocol for a data shard will need to dynamically add and remove membership.
 This poses additional requirement to the raft consensus quorum.

 If a raft consensus will need to add 1 or remove 1 member from the raft, it will